natcap/invest.users-guide/source/croppollination.rst

 .. math:: HN(x,s)=\max_{n\in N}\left[N(l(x),n) ns(s,n)\right]

-where
+and where

 * math:`SA(s)` is the relative species abundance for species s in the range :math:`[0.0, 1.0]`, and :math:`\sum_{s\in S} SA(s) = 1`
 * :math:`N(l,s)` is the nesting suitability for landcover type :math:`l` for species :math:`s` in the range :math:`[0.0, 1.0]`.
 * :math:`l(x)` is the landcover type at pixel :math:`x`
+* :math:`j` is the season

+Pollinator supply is an indicator of where pollinators originate from on the landscape.
+Pollinator abundance indicates where pollinators are active on the lanscape.
+Pollinator abundance depends on the floral resources that attract pollinators to a cell, and the supply of pollinators that can access that cell.
+The pollinator abundance for species :math:`s` index on cell x, during season j :math:`PA(x,s,j)`, is the product of available floral resources on a cell during a given season, weighted by a pollinator's relative activity during that season and the pollinator supply in surrounding cells such that:

+.. math:: PA(x,s,j)=RA(l(x),j) FA'(s,j)\frac{\sum_{x'\in X}PS(x',s) \exp(-D(x,x')/\alpha_s)}{\exp(-D(x,x')/\alpha_s)}

+where :math:`D(x,x')` is the Euclidean distance between cells :math:`x` and :math:`x'` and :math:`\alpha_s` is the expected foraging distance for the pollinator :math:`s` (Greenleaf et al. 2007).

-see the Table of Variables Appendix for all variable definitions and properties.
+See the Table of Variables Appendix for all variable definitions and properties.

-Farm Supply and Yield
+On-Farm Abundance and Yield
 ^^^^^^^^^^^^^^^^^^^^^

-Given pollinator supply, the model can calculate an index of potential yield in agricultural cells.
-Assuming index of 0 yields 0% of pollinated yield, and 1.0 is a 100% pollinator dependent yield, we use a tunable "half saturation" function for farm pixel yields:
+Next, using the indices of pollinator abundance across the landscape, the location of farms, and information about each farm (availability of managed pollinators, crop dependence on pollination), the model can calculate an index of total yield attained and the contribution of wild pollinators to that yield.

+First, the model calculates an index of total pollinator abundance by season in agricultural areas that might benefit from pollination services.
+On-farm pollinator abundance is given as:

+.. math:: PAT(x,j)=\sum_{s\in S}PA(x,s,j)

+The potential contribution of on-farm pollinator abudance to pollinator-dependent crop yield is calculated using a tunable half-sigmoid function as:

+.. math:: FP(x)=\frac{PAF(x,j(f(x)))(1-h(f(x)))}{h(f(x))(1-2PAF(x,j(f(x)))+PAF(x,j(f(x))}

+where :math:`h(f(x))` is the half saturation constant for farm :math:`f` at pixel :math:`x` indicating what abundance of wild pollinators is needed to reach half of the total potential pollinator-dependent yield.

+The actual contribution of wild pollinators to pollinator-dependent yield depends on the degree to which pollination needs are already being met by managed pollinators.
+The total pollinator-dependent yield, from both wild and managed pollinators, is given as:

-.. math:: FP(x,j)=\max(0, \min(mp(x,j) +\sum_{s\in S}PA(x,s)\cdot FA(s,j),1))
+.. math:: PYT(x)=\max(0, \min(mp(f(x))+FP(x),1))

-note the max/min notation clamps :math:`FP` to 0..1 where :math:`mp(x,j)` is the index of managed pollinators available at pixel :math:`x` during season :math:`j` due to a farm polygon overlaying that pixel.
-We use a tunable half-sigmoid to calculate the expected index of yield per farm due to pollinators as
+assuming a value of 0 indicates 0% of pollinator-dependent yield is achieved, and 1.0 indicates 100% of pollinator-dependent yield is achieved.
+Note the max/min notation clamps :math:`PYT` to 0..1 where :math:`mp(f(x))` is the proportion of pollination needs met by managed pollinators available at pixel :math:`x` within farm polygon :math:`f`.

+The proportion of pollinator-dependent yield attributable to wild pollinators is given as

-.. math:: PY(x)=\frac{\sum_{j\in J}FP(x,j)(1-h(x,j))}{h(x,j)(1-2FP(x,j))+FP(x,j)}
+.. math:: PYW(x)=\max(0, \min(FP(x),1))-mp(f(x))

-where :math:`h(x,j)` is the half saturation constant at pixel :math:`x` during season :math:`j` indicating what proportion of pollinators cause half the yield to be pollinated.

-Using units of the model and accounting for total yield at a pixel, we can calculate the total yield on the farm as
+In cases where managed pollinators are sufficiently abundant, i.e, :math:`mp(f(x))`=1, we assume there is no additional yield attributable to wild pollinators.

+Total crop yield attained is a function of the crop's dependence on pollination and the degree to which its pollination needs are met.
+Some crop species are self-compatible or wind-pollinated and yield is less dependent on animal pollinators while other species obligately require pollinators to generate any yield (Klein et al. 2007).
+Total crop yield is calculated per farm as

-.. math:: Y(f)=1-\nu(f)\left(1-\sum_{x\in X(f)}PY(x)/|X(f)|\right)
+.. math:: YT(f)=1-\nu(f)\left(1-\sum_{x\in X(f)}PYT(x)/|X(f)|\right)

 where :math:`f` is a particular farm, :math:`X(f)` are the set of pixels covering farm :math:`f`, and :math:`|X(f)|` is the count of pixels covered by farm :math:`f`.
-The :math:`\nu(f)` function represents the property that crops vary in their dependence on pollinators; some crop species are self-compatible and yield is less dependent on pollination while other species obligately require pollination to generate any yield (Klein et al. 2007).
-In this case :math:`\nu(f)` is a scalar :math:`\in [0,1]` representing what proportion of yield is dependent on pollinators.
+The function :math:`\nu(f)` is a scalar :math:`\in [0,1]` representing what proportion of yield for the crop grown on farm :math:`f` is dependent on pollinators.

+The proportion of total crop yield attributable to wild pollinators is given as

+.. math:: YW(f)=\nu(f)\left(\sum_{x\in X(f)}PYW(x)/|X(f)|\right)

 Limitations and Simplifications
 -------------------------------

-The model predicts only relative patterns of pollinator abundance and pollination value (using indices of 0-1).
+This model is an index-bassed model and only estimates relative patterns of pollinator abundance and pollination contribution to crop yields.
 This is because absolute estimates of nest density, resource availability, and pollinator abundance are rarely available, and yield functions (including pollinator abundance) for many crops are poorly defined.
 Relying on relative indices limits our ability to estimate absolute economic values to better inform land-use planning decision-making, often based on cost-benefit analyses.

+As an index-based model, it is best suited for making comparisons among scenarios representing marginal changes in land use/land cover, farm management practices or crop types.
+On-farm pollinator abundance :math:`PAF(x,j)` may increase with the number of pollinator guilds being modeled, and so cannot be used to compare very different pollinator communities in different locations.
+Similarly, because realtive species abundance :math:`SA(s)` is specified as an input, the model will not yield accurate results for scenarios in which relative abundances are likely to differ greatly (e.g., a rare species becomes common or vice versa) due to changes in nesting habitat or floral resources.

 The model does not include the dynamics of bee populations over time, and therefore cannot evaluate whether these populations are sustainable given the current landscape.
 Instead, the model simply provides a static snapshot of the number of pollinators on each cell in the landscape, given simple estimates of nesting sites and food resources.
 Some of the factors that influence bee populations, like habitat disturbances and typical population fluctuations, are not captured.
+In addition, the model calculates pollinator supply based on the average of available floral resources weighted by pollinator activity across seasons during which the pollinator.
+It does not account for the order of seasons or the dependence of pollinator abundance in one season on the resources available in the season directly prior.
+The model does not account for variation in the effectiveness of different pollinator species or guilds at pollinating different crop types.
+All species are assumed to contribute equally based on their relative abundance and the half-saturation constant specified for each farm/crop.

 The model does not account for the sizes of habitat patches in estimating abundance.
 For many species, there is a minimum patch size, under which a patch cannot support that species over the long term.
 There is some evidence that small patches support fewer species of bees (Kremen et al. 2004), but bees can also survive in surprisingly small areas of suitable habitat (Ricketts 2004).

-Pollinators are likely to be influenced by fine-scale features in the landscape, which are difficult to capture in typical land-cover data with typical resolutions of 1km or even 30m.
+Pollinators are likely to be influenced by fine-scale features in the landscape, which are difficult to capture in typical land-cover data with typical resolutions of 30m.
 For example, small patches of flower resources in an otherwise hostile habitat for bees can provide important food resources, but will not be detected by typical land cover maps.
 Some bees are also able to nest in small but suitable areas (a single suitable roadside or tree hollow).
 Using average values of nesting site or flower availability for each land cover type, along with 30m pixels or larger, will therefore not capture these fine scale but important areas of resources.

 Data Needs
 ==========